how to get to shimbashi shiodome

 4. Click on the bottom button again, and then select B1F Railway.

 5. Once you are at the JR Narita T1 station, get a Narita Express ticket for Tokyo, and add an extra trip to Shimbashi (from Tokyo).
+You will most likely get 2 pieces of paper tickets.

 It will be easier if you do this at the human counter.
 The staffs speak English and will take a credit card.
 Don't worry about getting a Suica/Pasmo.
 You can get one once you are in Tokyo.